DanielleDaly/portfolio-project-4/README.md

 ![Image of Comment in Comment Box](readme-images/screenshot-test-comment-box.png)

-- I tested if the submit button for the comment worked and confirmed it did.
+- I tested if the submit button for the comment worked and confirmed that it did.

 - I tested if a message would display to advise the user that their comment was awaiting approval and confirmed a message displayed.